FF:VIKBA12 Metodology for LIS - Course Information

 - PhDr.
 Petr Škyřík, Ph.D.

-Division of Information and Library Studies - Department of Czech Literature - Faculty of Arts
+Department of Information and Library Studies - Faculty of Arts

-Supplier department: Division of Information and Library Studies - Department of Czech Literature - Faculty of Arts
+Supplier department: Department of Information and Library Studies - Faculty of Arts

 - This course is established for students 2. and higher years.